Description

 Lone Elk Ranch (June, 1905 - Currently)

 Ryan became part of Lone Elk when Sammy Tate, who's the owner, said she's free to stay there whenever she wants.
 And eventually Ryan fell in-love with the area and moved in permanently.
+Mostly staying in a tree house nearby the ranch.

 Quotes